zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

             .then((blade) => blade.filterItems(resourceName))
 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-opening-a-resource-summary-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-open-the-resource-summary-blade"></a>
-##### Opening a Resource Summary blade
+#### Open the resource summary blade

-To open/navigate to the Resource Summary blade for a specific resource you can use `portal.openResourceBlade`.
-The returned promise will resolve with the Resource summary blade for the given resource.
+Use the `portal.openResourceBlade` method to open or navigate to the Resource Summary blade for a specific resource.
+The returned promise will resolve with the Resource summary blade for the specified resource, as in the following example.

 ```ts
 import testFx = require('MsPortalFx-Test');